iamstgt/How_CPython_Works/README.md

 ```
 </details>
 <br>
-As you can see, a list comprehension is faster than using an append method.
-Wanna try your own code?
+As you can see, a list comprehension is faster than using an append method. keep in mind that bytecode is just one piece of the puzzle, and there are many other factors that can affect a program's performance and behavior at runtime.